othercriteria/lif/README.md

   flipped to 0.
 Depending on the mode `goh_m`, the largest (`max`), the smallest (`min`), or a random element (`random`) is chosen.

+In the absence of an infinite gird, I default to a toroidal (wrap-around) topology.
+This can be turned off using the `toroidal` parameter but the non-uniformity is annoying.

 ## Demonstration

 Running the script in the console as `./lif.py` (having made it